anukat2015/DrEWE/README.md

 ![DrEWE full](https://dl.dropboxusercontent.com/u/25002167/DrEWE%20full.png)

-For a detailed explanation of each module, visit the subprojects repos.
+For a detailed explanation of each module, you can visit each subproject's repository.

 ## License